alexholcombe/movingCue/README.md

 What's determining answer location for answer scoring? targetOffset indicates what the target should be. targetRing drawn when time for target.

-I guess to make target be at the cue destination, I just add to the targetRing orientation however far the cue has travelled.
-Maybe don't draw distractors to visualize easily where target is.
-Actually the gratings don't seem to be used at all, instead it's a "lines" thing.
+The gratings aren't used at all, instead it's a "lines" thing.

 * Record origin position, destination position, and brightness in all locations.
 Destination position can be calculated by taking origin and multiplying thisTrial['durMotion'] by speed.

-This is now in data file except destination which
+This is now in data file except destination which has to be calculated by taking initial angle and adding speed*durMotion (it would be risky to use the line angle because it is backwards-calculated)

 * Christian: also report the time of 1) cue onset, 2) cue offset (which should be cue-onset + motion duration, I guess) and 3) target onset (which should be cue-offset + SOA).
 Recording these time points serve as a control of event times to better link events to gaze behavior.